Check this post out on the Arctype blog!

 JSON Casting

-With a WHERE clause to exclude invalid session metadata, it's time to cast our string to Postgres' JSON type and extract the _auth_user_id key from the JSON.
+key from the JSON.
 Depending on your Django configuration, this key could be different.
-Once an object is cast to JSON type, you can query a JSON value by key using the object->'key' syntax.
+Once an object is cast to JSON type, you can query a JSON value by key using the object->'key'

 String Cleanup

-The TRIM function with the BOTH will strip the specified character from both ends of a string, leaving us with a clean string that can easily be cast into an integer.
+will strip the specified character from both ends of a string, leaving us with a clean string that can easily be cast into an integer.

 Final Query

-Here is our final query after trimming the excess double quotes and casting to int.
+Here is our final query after trimming the excess double quotes and casting to int

-Now, as the sample result shows, we have linked session_key to Django auth_user id.
+Now, as the sample result shows, we have linked session_key

 Here is the full query in copyable form: